brassil/newsflash/README.md

 # ranking metrics

+"term's acceleration and entropic density" lol sounds so flashy

 - overall freq of term (just an inverse index basically)
 - rate of increase of tweets relating to the term